aklevy/genMusic/README.md

 # genMusic

 genMusic is an instrument, played using mouse input and/or HotHand and the software i-score (https://github.com/OSSIA/i-score).
-The graphics are inspired by the works of Swiss graphic designer Josef Müller-Brockman, and more precisely by his posters for Musica Viva.
+The graphics are inspired by the works of Swiss graphic designer Josef Müller-Brockmann, and more precisely by his posters for Musica Viva.

 It is an openFrameworks application, using the following addons: